Home Depot posts record profit, revenue; sticks to outlook

 Home Depot Inc. has continued to lure customers despite what may be a cooling of the housing market.
 Sales of previously occupied U.S. homes slowed for the fifth consecutive month in June as higher mortgage rates and rising prices kept many home hunters on the sidelines.
 Existing home sales fell 5.4% in June from May to a seasonally adjusted annual rate of 5.12 million, the National Association of Realtors said last month.

 Average long-term U.S. mortgage rates soared last week in a continued volatile market as the key 30-year loan rate jumped back over 5%.
 Mortgage buyer Freddie Mac reported that the 30-year rate rose to 5.22% from 4.99% a week earlier.
 By contrast, the rate stood at 2.87% a year ago.
-The average rate on 15-year, fixed-rate mortgages, popular among those